-Business process management (BPM) is also defined as an organizational discipline where a company takes a step back and looks at all of these processes in total and individually.
+Business process management is also defined as an organizational discipline where a company takes a step back and looks at all these processes individually.
 It analyzes the current state and identifies areas of improvement to create a more efficient and effective organization.

 Each department in a company is responsible for taking some raw material or data and transforming it into something else.
 There may be a dozen or more core processes that each department handles.